christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 mean = sum(numbers) / len(numbers)
 ```

 These are just a few things that you can do with numbers and lists.
-For more information, you can for example search the web for "python lists".
+For more information, you can, for example, search the web for "python lists".
 You will find lots of great information, such as [this article from Google for Education](https://developers.google.com/edu/python/lists).

 ## Writing code in a file
 If you want to make more complicated programs with commands that span across multiple lines, it is easier to have the code in a file rather than typing it into the terminal.
 You can do this as follows: